During my eight-year career as a personal trainer, I’ve seen many teens taking testosterone supplements.

 The AAP (American Academy of Pediatrics) doesn’t recommend T boosters in either young or late teens.
 That’s because boosters involve health risks that teenagers can’t fully understand.

-However, many still take them, hoping that the supplements will result in an increased muscle mass and reduced weight.
+However, many still take them, hoping that the testosterone boosters will result in an increased muscle mass and reduced weight.

 What’s more, the research found that many supplement stores are more than happy to sell boosters to teenagers .
 As many as 41.4% of sales representatives said that 15-year-olds could buy boosters.